 To get that first, initial strike of inspiration, relax in your own home and treat yourself.
-Not to Netflix and a sharebag of chocolates, but to some entertaining travel via your television, bookshelf, computer or mobile phone.
+Not to Netflix and a sharebag of chocolates, but to some entertaining wanderlust via your favourite travel TV shows, bookshelf, computer or mobile phone.
 And yes, you can still have that sharebag.
 As long as you’re sharing it with me, anyway.

 All of the shows, books, and games I’ve listed below are ones that I’ve personally purchased and enjoyed, and trust me, they’ve given me plenty of inspiration and ideas.
 In fact, I’ve now visited the Sorrento/Capri area of Italy four times, and it was all sparked off by a travel book – no photos or images, but pure travel writing.

 1. Michael Palin’s Travel Documentaries

 And as there aren’t many corners of the globe that he’s left uncovered, his shows provide the perfect travel inspiration, with cultured narration and beautiful photography.
 Starting off with the will-he-manage-it drama of Around The World In 80 Days, he progresses to the long and exotic journeys of Pole To Pole and Full Circle, a trip around the Pacific Rim which saw Palin on the road for an entire year.

 2. Whicker’s World

 But their age is what makes them fantastic: although some of the views expressed are seriously outdated, it’s a glorious snapshot of the world at that time, when international travel was really beginning.
-The show was, for a lot of British people, the first time they’d seen the everyday life (or in some cases, the very unusual life) of people in other countries, and it sparked a desire for worldwide journeying.
+The show was, for a lot of British people, the first time they’d seen travel TV shows, and the everyday life (or in some cases, the very unusual life) of people in other countries, and it sparked a desire for worldwide journeying.